Azure/azure-powershell/src/Migrate/docs/Start-AzMigrateTestMigrationCleanup.md

 ```

 ### -InputObject
-Specifies the machine object of the replicating server.
+Specifies the replicating server for which the test migration cleanup needs to be initiated.
+The server object can be retrieved using the Get-AzMigrateServerReplication cmdlet
 To construct, see NOTES section for INPUTOBJECT properties and create a hash table.

 ```yaml